ccssmania/jobsityChallenge/readme.md

-## About Poject
+## About Project

-This project was a challenge from jobsity in which the main was create (post/blog) application using user entries. there are two main public pages, the first one list the three las entries of each user ordered by date and the second one is like a profile page where you can see all the user entries and his tweets.
+This project was a challenge of jobsity in which the main idea was to create something similar to (post/blog) application using user entries. there are two main public pages, the first one lists the three las entries of each user ordered by date and the second one is like a profile page where you can see all the user entries and his tweets.

 This app was built up using Laravel framework.
 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-The project implements unit test and use a continuous integration with travis and heroku when you push to your git
+The project implements unit tests and uses a continuous integration with travis and heroku when you push to your git

 ## Demo

-The project is already in a free hosting Heroku and it use a continuous integration with travis and Heroku https://jobsitychallenge.herokuapp.com/
+The project is already in a free hosting Heroku and it uses a continuous integration with travis and Heroku https://jobsitychallenge.herokuapp.com/

 ## Learning Laravel